 In the University competitions, we've just posted our most successful year to date with victory in the individual Women's singles for Li Lian Yang and league victory for our Women's 1st team.
 Our vision is ambitious and we offer a strong performance culture and comprehensive training schedule for students joining us!

 Heading our programme is UKCC Level 2 and Badminton Wales National Development coach Martyn Lewis.
 Martyn also coaches our National Badminton League team.

 Previously a professional badminton player, Martyn won nearly 100 caps for Wales and held the No. 1 Welsh Men's Doubles ranking for 5 years.
 His nine European and World title wins included victory at the Spanish and Belgian Open.
-The programme is also supported by Neil White.
+The programme is also supported by Neil White and Peter Mills.

 Email Martyn Lewis

 - Train every day - 5 days during the week (120 min) - can be more than 1 a day

 - Individual coaching in addition to squad training